SuperOfficeDocs/superoffice-docs/docs/en/document/learn/screen/index.md

 ### Your ref

-Enter the addressee’s reference from their communication.
+Enter the addressee's reference from their communication.

 ### Visible for